jtcressy/discord-openshift-bot/README.md

 This is a discord bot designed for interacting with an openshift (soon: vanilla kubernetes) cluster and performing commands on-par with the ``oc`` command from the openshift client tools.

+This bot supports most functions of the ``oc`` command except for:
+- ``!oc login``
+    - Custom login options, can be viewed by typing ``!help login`` in a private message to the bot
+- ``!oc create/apply``
+    - Custom resource handling, you can provide URL's to .yaml/.json files or attach .yaml/.json files to a the command.
+More help via ``!help files``
+- ``!oc attach``
+    - Due to the limitations of Discord, you cannot currently attach to a container with an interactive console.
-With the exception of ``!oc login``, the ``!oc`` base command can be appended with anything the commandline version of ``oc`` supports. (you can also type ``!oc --help`` in the chat and get a full help readout directly from the cli)
+ (you can also type ``!oc --help`` or ``!help`` in the chat and get a full help readout directly from the cli)

 ### Current working features:
 - Bot forces login interactions through private messages (no tokens in public chats!)
 - Bot saves a personal kubeconfig file for every unique user ID that uses the ``!oc login`` command (works regardless of nicknames)
+- Upload your own kubeconfig file by attaching it to the ``!oc login`` command
+    - This is how you connect to vanilla kubernetes clusters, which the ``oc`` command fully supports.
 - Breaks up messages if longer than 1000 chars and sends output via private message to user (e.g. ``!oc describe pod <pod>`` will pm you with the deets)
 - Takes API token and default API URL via environment variable (roadmap: commandline options)
+- Upload a number of .yaml/.json files describing new resources and apply them by attaching the files to the ``!oc create`` or ``!oc apply`` commands
+    - You can also specify a web address for the resources in the same command (e.g. ``!oc create -f http://path/to/resource.yaml``)
+    - Specify a namespace/project by adding ``-n <namespace>`` to the end of your command.

 ### Docker Container features:
-- Bot optionally saves kubeconfigs in a persistent volume (kubeconfigs are destroyed on container restart otherwise)
+- Bot optionally saves kubeconfigs in a persistent volume (default is /data/kubeconfigs) (kubeconfigs are destroyed on container restart otherwise)

 ### Untested:
 - Unknown how well custom API servers are working.
 Intended use is ``!oc login <token> <fqdn/ip:port>``